fsvreddit/automod-sync/README.md

 `#include fsvsandbox Profanity filter`

 This tells the app to pull in the rule from /r/fsvsandbox with the name "Profanity filter".
-Do not edit rules that have been synchronised from other subreddits because they will be overwritten by

 Both the sharing and receiving subreddit need to have Automod Sync installed.